Chocolate-Covered Bacon Recipe

 - 1 cup (6 ounces) semisweet chocolate chips

 - 1 tablespoon shortening

-- 1. Thread each bacon strip onto a wooden skewer.
+- 1. Preheat oven to 400°.
+Thread bacon strips, weaving back and forth, onto twelve 12-in. soaked wooden skewers.
 Place on a rack in a large baking pan.
-Bake at 400° for 20-25 minutes or until crisp.
-Cool completely.
+Bake until crisp, 20-25 minutes.
+Drain on paper towels; cool completely.

 Reviews for Chocolate-Covered Bacon